This post was updated in November 2021.

 A beautifully decorated tree can really make a room come alive and feel festive.
 Naturally, it has a lot to do with the decorations and lights, but having a tree that perfectly fits the space makes a huge difference, too.
 So, just as if you were shopping for a piece of furniture, you should make sure your Christmas tree size and scale is proportional to the appointed space.
 In other words, not too big or too small, but just right.

 Generally, it’s best to allow 1 ½ feet to six inches minimum between the top of the tree and your ceiling.
 And don’t forget to account for the height of your tree stand and the tree topper you want to use.
-Use our diagrams above to help you visualize the height of an evergreen tree in your space.

 If you have standard 8-foot ceilings and want the tallest Christmas tree your room will allow, you can choose a 7 ½-foot tree and still have a six-inch clearance for your tree stand and topper.